 The completion of a Major Project is a significant achievement.
 Every student has their own unique story to tell as to how they sought to meet the needs of their family or the wider community.

 This year’s projects are no different and once again I am amazed at the level of complexity, skill and thought that has gone into each of these major works.
-More so this year has been the inclusion of cultural and social awareness within some of the projects.
+They have been produced during the most challenging of circumstances and during the height of an extended lockdown.

 Congratulations to each and every student, to their families who supported them and to the Design and Technology Department staff for guiding and encouraging them.

 Despite the extenuating challenges of this year, our students have achieved exceedingly well and produced an excellent range of projects

 Several projects were created in response to personal interests, surf-board, traditional violin, golf caddie holder, writing desks and a range of apparel items.
 Many students were focused on the needs of others; emergency shelter, architecture to improve well-being, projects that recycle plastic, tables, cabinets, improved transport systems, publications to educate society and aides to help the elderly.

 Each project develops from close observations and investigation of the user’s needs, creative exploration in the design development, testing of materials, media and manufacturing processes and the skillful use of tools and machines.
 Navigating these processes requires curiosity, good planning, project management and persistence.
 Once again our students’ have not shied away from the challenge.
 They have grown significantly through their experience and learnt how to manage the different areas of a multifaceted project, what it takes to produce quality work and most importantly how to coordinate a process that enables a major project to be completed on time.